 Sustainable inflation can yield these benefits:

-• Higher employment rates and steady paychecks for workers
+• Higher employment rates

 • Continued economic growth